-Peloton bikes are super cool for sure: the company has revolutionized exercise bikes and treadmills, and brought them into the 21st century with interactive workouts, coaching, and classes on the displayed and played on home machines via Wi-Fi.
+Peloton bikes are super cool for sure: the company has revolutionized exercise bikes and treadmills, and has brought them into the 21st century with interactive workouts, coaching, and classes on the displayed and played on home machines via Wi-Fi.
 You no longer have to drag yourself to the gym for your spin class, or even let bad weather get in your way.
 In just a few taps, you’re connected with live fitness instructors in New York City and sweating your behind off.
-It’s perfect, and is the reason why high profile owners like John Legere, Hugh Jackman, and even David Beckham just can’t say enough good things about them.
+It’s perfect, and it’s the reason why high-profile owners like John Legere, Hugh Jackman, and even David Beckham just can’t say enough good things about them.

-But with all those fancy schmancy features comes one hell of a price tag: the bike starts at a little over $2,000, and the treadmill a whopping $4,000 or more.
+But with all those fancy-schmancy features comes one hell of a price tag: the bike starts at a little over $2,000, and the treadmill a whopping $4,000 or more.
 Even the most dedicated fitness junkies among us working on an average salary might have trouble parting with that for all of our equipment.
-Luckily for the rest of us, there are much more affordable options out there.
+Luckily for the rest of us, there are many more affordable options out there.